Safe Alberta Firearms Education

 In all other cases, you risk penalties if a peace officer finds you in possession of a firearm without a valid licence and/or registration certificate.
 To minimize that risk, we urge you to apply as quickly as possible.

 You need a valid firearms licence to be able to register your firearms.
 The Possession and Aquisition Licence (PAL) (CAFC 921) is the only licence currently available to new applicants.
 If you have a licence, you can apply to register your firearms online for free.
+Non-restricted firearms no longer need to be registered but you must have a valid PAL in order to possess these firearms.

 Firearms being registered for the first time in Canada need to be verified by an approved verifier.
 Call 1-800-731-4000 for help to verify your firearms.